 - "Prediciting Changes in Scores and Earnings on the PGA Tour" - by Michael Woode

 - "Visualization of Binary Search Trees" - by Nathan Ahrens

 - "Colleague-Blackboard Integration Audit Tool" - by Michael Cowan, Nick Hurst, Justin Wallace, and Michael Woode

-- "An Introduction to the Generalized Rimeann Integral and its Role in the Undergraduate Mathematics Education" by Ryan Bastian.
-Congratulations to Ryan Bastian, whose thesis has been added to the OhioLINK Elecronic Theses & Dissertations Center.
-Ryan's is the 27th Ashland University Honors Thesis to join the more than 90,000 dissertations and theses in the OhioLINK ETD Center.
+- "An Introduction to the Generalized Riemann Integral and its Role in the Undergraduate Mathematics Education" by Ryan Bastian.
+Ryan's thesis has been added to the OhioLINK Elecronic Theses & Dissertations Center.
+Ryan's thesis is also the 27th Ashland University Honors Thesis to join the more than 90,000 dissertations and theses in the OhioLINK ETD Center.